Table of Contents

 You probably know that citrus fruits — such as oranges, lemons, and grapefruits — are great sources of vitamin C. Vitamin C is great for your immune system, but this crucial vitamin also increases the bioavailability of NO, which is your body’s ability to absorb and use the molecule.

-As well as eating citrus fruits whole, or juicing them, try adding the zest to your salad to boost your intake.
+As well as eating citrus fruits whole, or juicing them, try adding the zest to your salad, seafood, or fish dish to boost your intake.

 Watermelon isn’t just refreshing and hydrating — it’s also a good source of the amino acid L-citrulline that converts to arginine and then is used to produce NO.